 How Does Quercetin Work and How Much Do We Need?

 Research shows that anti-inflammatory foods containing quercetin can help manage a number of inflammatory health problems, including heart disease and blood vessel problems, allergies, infections, chronic fatigue, and symptoms related to autoimmune disorders like arthritis.
-How exactly do flavonoids like quercetin do so much to benefit us?
+How exactly do flavonoids benefit us?

 It all comes down to high-antioxidant foods‘ ability to be “scavenge free radicals.”
 As a major bioflavonoid in our diets, quercetin (a type of “polyphenolic antioxidant”) helps slow the aging progress because it lessens the effects of oxidative stress on the body.
 (4) Oxidative stress takes place in all of us but is increased by things like a poor diet, high levels of stress, a lack of sleep and exposure to chemical toxins.